 Sand dunes are part of nature’s scintillating creations.
 They are mounds formed by loose grains of sand blown by the wind and gathered in one place creating a small hill.
 Sand dunes cannot be formed without sand and wind.
 Most sand dunes form in deserts and sandy beaches.
 Enormous sand dunes in the Sahara Desert are called sand seas.
 Understanding the types of sand dunes and their formation assists in the development of infrastructures like gas and oil fields.
 It also helps in controlling the movement of sand.
 Subsequently, the five major types of sand dunes are Star, linear, parabolic, barchan, and reversing sand dunes.
 The velocity, turbulence, and direction of wind determine the types of sand dunes formed.
 Also, the amount of sand available also influences the kind of sand dune formed.
-For instance, star dunes form whenever there are large amounts of sand.

 The star sand dunes are pyramid-shaped.
 They form in places with multidirectional and strong wind regimes.
 Furthermore, they need large amounts of sand for their formation.
 The star dunes grow upwards and outwards.
 They have three or more ridges that radiate from a center point.
 The slip face of star sand dunes keeps changing direction depending on the flow of wind.
 Besides their pyramid shape, the star dunes are the tallest sand dunes on the earth.
 For instance, the star dunes in Badain Jaran Desert in China grow up to 500 meters tall.
 An example of star dunes is in the Grand Erg Oriental of the Sahara desert.
 In other deserts, the star dunes form near topographic barriers around margins of the sand seas.
 Star dunes form 8.5% of the world’s total sand dunes.
 Other places which exhibit the presence of star sand dunes include Gran Desierto de Altar in Mexico and the eastern Rub’al Khali located in the Arab peninsula.